weaviate/weaviate-io/developers/weaviate/concepts/filtering.md

 - Objects that do not meet the filters are ignored in distance calculations.
 - The algorithm reaches the relevant part of the HNSW graph faster, by using a multi-hop approach to evaluate the neighborhood of candidates.
-- The entry points are randomly seeded to speed up convergence to the filtered zone.
+- Additional entrypoints matching the filter are randomly seeded to speed up convergence to the filtered zone.

-The `ACORN` algorithm is especially useful when the filter is negatively correlated with the vector search.
+The `ACORN` algorithm is especially useful when the filter has low correlation with the query vector.
 In other words, when a filter excludes many objects in the region of the graph most similar to the query vector.

-Our internal testing indicates that for negatively correlated, restrictive filters, the `ACORN` algorithm can be significantly faster, especially for large datasets.
+Our internal testing indicates that for lowly correlated, restrictive filters, the `ACORN` algorithm can be significantly faster, especially for large datasets.
 If this has been a bottleneck for your use case, we recommend enabling the `ACORN` algorithm.

 As of `v1.27`, the `ACORN` algorithm can be enabled by setting the `filterStrategy` field for the relevant HNSW vector index [in the collection configuration](../manage-data/collections.mdx#set-vector-index-parameters).